plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 ![NA encoding 2]({{ site.url }}/assets/seq030_data.svg)
 *Illustration of `na` encoding in a sample in our feature array, for a later sequence of the same profile.*

 and so on until the next to last production value.
+Each sample in a recurrent network training deck is in fact a sequence, with `num_timesteps` values per feature.

-It is good practice to normalize the feature arrays - this keeps the weights of the input layers closer to unity and aids convergence and numerical/FP stability.
-It is required to normalize the target arraysm if the activation of the output layer maps to a bounded interval, which is the case for the `sigmoid` function we use.
-Scaling thus creates an implicit link with this activation.
-The scalers available in `sklearn.preprocessing` require a two-dimensional view of the underlying values, with samples as rows and each feature/target in its own column, so this view is exactly what we provide by flattening the time step dimension of our arrays:
+Next it is good practice to normalize the feature arrays - this keeps the weights of the input layers closer to unity and thus aids convergence and somewhat mitigates FP rounding errors.
+It is required, however, to normalize the target arrays if the activation of the output layer maps to a bounded interval, which is the case for the `sigmoid` function we use.
+Our scaling is thus implicitly linked with the chosen activation, something to keep in mind and something that should be expressed more explictily in a proper application.
+The scalers available in `sklearn.preprocessing` require a two-dimensional view of the underlying values, with samples as rows and each feature/target as columns, so this view is exactly what we provide by flattening the time step dimension of our arrays:

 <script src="https://gist.github.com/plang85/ad9f1bd7ba7dda5ddf6fb2874c85d35b.js"></script>